miracleezekiel/Home-Surveillance-Ecommerce-Analysis/notes/project-planning.md

 - Boolean consistency validation
 - Duplicate-record assessment

+### Validation Summary

+Validation activities identified:

+- Placeholder values
+- Missing values
+- Repeated field names
+- Numeric field consistency
+- Boolean field consistency

+### Missing Value Assessment Findings

+Several columns contain missing values, including UPC, MPN, WasPrice, and seller-related fields.

+A sample review of UPC records found that products remained identifiable through alternative fields such as Title and Brand.

+At this stage, missing UPC values are not being treated as data errors and no records have been removed.

+A cleaning decision log will be maintained to document all data-cleaning actions before implementation.

 ### Preliminary Observations

 - No blank cells identified in the Brand field within active dataset records.